 Common risk factors for bronchiolitis obliterans in adults are:

-- working conditions that present exposure to dangerous chemicals
+- working conditions that expose you to dangerous chemicals

-- a heart, lung, or bone marrow transplant
+- having had a heart, lung, or bone marrow transplant

-Samples of mucous or nasal discharge can be used to diagnose what type of virus is causing the infection.
-This testing method is commonly used with babies and small children.
+Samples of mucus or nasal discharge can help your doctor diagnose the type of virus causing the infection.
+This testing method is common with babies and small children.

 Viral bronchiolitis requires different treatments than bronchiolitis obliterans.

-Many cases of viral bronchiolitis are so mild that they clear up on their own without treatment.
-However, as this condition most often affects infants, hospitalization may be required for more severe cases.
-A hospital can provide any oxygen and intravenous fluid treatments that may be needed.
-Antibiotic medications are useless against viruses but some medications can be used to help open your baby’s airways.
+Many cases of viral bronchiolitis are mild and clear up without treatment.
+For more severe cases in infants, hospitalization may be necessary.
+A hospital can provide oxygen and intravenous fluid treatments.
+Antibiotic medications don’t work against viruses, but some medications can help open your baby’s airways.

-Both conditions require extra rest and an increase in fluid intake.
-Keeping the air in the home clear of smoke and chemicals is very important.
-A moist-air humidifier may also help.
+Recovery from both conditions requires extra rest and increased fluid intake.
+Keeping the air in your home clear of smoke and chemicals is very important.
+A humidifier to keep the air moist may also help.